vantagecompute/vantage-docs/docs/getting-started/create-cluster-intro.md

 ![Prepare cluster button](./img/create-cluster-intro-01.png)

-## Step 3: Configure Cluster Settings
+## Step 3: Configure Cluster Details

 Enter a name for your cluster and select **Existing** as the cluster type.
 This indicates you're connecting your own infrastructure.
 Click **Prepare** to create the cluster entry.